 Repairing wood is often much easier than it seems at the moment when the rotten pieces literally crumble in your hands.
 If the supporting structure is still able to perform its functions, then the chances are good to save the rest.
 But do not hesitate …

-Dry rot is found in many areas of a structure including: windows and doors, trims, siding, decks and patios, eaves and roofing members, framing and sub-framing.
-Poor house maintenance will expedite the rotting process, increasing future repair costs.
+Dry rot is found in many areas of construction, including: windows and doors, finishes, siding, decks and patios, cornices and roofing elements, frames and subframes.
+Poor house maintenance will speed up the rotting process, increasing future repair costs.

-Here at Good Life, we are a leader in dry rot repair, servicing the greater Sacramento region within a 50 mile radius.
-If you are getting your home ready for sale or just being a proactive homeowner, we are here to consult and provide professional repair services.
-We offer a free estimates and inspections, quick scheduling and timely project completion based on your needs and requirements.
+Here at Good Life, we are a leader in dry rot repair, serving the Sacramento region within a 50 mile radius.
+If you are preparing your home for sale or are an active homeowner, we are here to advise and provide professional repair services.
+We offer evaluations and inspections, quick planning and timely completion of the project, depending on your needs and requirements.

-Sacramento, Elk Grove, Rancho Cordova, Carmichael, Folsom, El Dorado Hills, Granite Bay, Loomis, Auburn, Rocklin, Lincoln, Roseville, Citrus Heights, Natomas, Davis, Woodland, West Sacramento
+We work in areas of California such as Sacramento, Elk Grove, Cordoba Ranch, Carmichael, Folsom, Eldorado Hills, Granite Bay, Loomis, Auburn, Rocklin, Lincoln, Rosville, Citrus Heights, Natomas, Davis, Woodland, West Sacramento

-Every inspection visit is FREE of charge and a detailed estimate will be provided outlining all necessary repair descriptions and associated costs.
-We are glad to perform a follow-up visit to walk through every item and and answer questions before scheduling work.
+If you want to assess the condition of your home or solve the current “DRY MOUTH” problem, contact our office today at 916-833-1379.
+Each inspection visit and a detailed estimate will be provided with all the necessary repair descriptions and associated costs.
+We are happy to have a repeat visit to review all items and answer questions before planning a job.